radical-semiconductor/woodpecker/README.md

 A down-to-the-metal ongoing cryptography challenge designed by [Radical Semiconductor](https://radicalsemiconductor.com/) (we're [hiring](https://radicalsemiconductor.com/jobs)!)

+Send us your solutions (and resumes!) at woodpecker@radicalsemiconductor.com.

 ## Story

 > The year is 2089.
 You are a cryptographer for Kaizen Security, a company specializing in endpoints securing traffic to and from on-network company artificial intelligences.